CHAPTER THIRTY-THREE—LEADS

 CHAPTER THIRTY-FIVE—WITHDRAWAL

-It hurt too much to remember what she had been, what she could never be again.
-As she sat there alone, she gradually realized her mom and dad still probably wanted her back, freakish robot hybrid or not.
+As she sat there alone, she gradually realized her mom and dad still probably wanted her back, robot hybrid clone or not.
 She supposed that was enough incentive to keep freedom on her mind for now.

 If James wasn’t going to help her, she would have to leave him behind.
-She didn’t think it wise to leave him under Benson’s control, but if he was too scared to listen to her, what was she supposed to do?
+If he was too scared to listen to her, what else was she supposed to do?

 She heard footsteps.
 Heather turned her head to look at the door as a badge beeped in the reader outside and the lock clicked back.

-James entered the room, followed by a guard, and any pull to apologize Heather might have felt died when Benson appeared behind them, standing watchfully in the doorway.
-His bespectacled gaze wielded power, like a tangible collar around James’ neck.
+James entered the room, followed by a guard, and any urge to apologize Heather might have felt died when a man she recognized from a jagged shred of memory appeared behind them, standing watchfully in the doorway.
+Benson’s bespectacled gaze wielded power, like a tangible collar around James’ neck.

-“I’m going to move you downstairs,” James said in a hollow monotone.
-“It’ll be better if we both have our own space.”
+“I’m going to move you downstairs,” James said, hollowly.
+“I think it will be better if we have our own spaces.”
 He nodded reluctantly at the guard, who stepped forward to tie Heather’s arms behind her back and lift her down from the table.
 She didn’t fight him, despite the dread that flooded over her as the restraints clicked down around her hands.
-James unlocked the ankle tether with a wireless remote.
+James unlocked the ankle tether.

 Benson stepped aside, and the guard guided her out the door and into the hallway.
 James hung back behind them, walking beside the director as the group made its way to the elevator.